spicysomtam/k3s-aws-cluster/README.md

 The kubernetes api is only available on masters so the port for this (6443) is only directed at master nodes.

 K3s by default uses the [treafik ingress](https://docs.traefik.io/providers/kubernetes-ingress/).
 You will need to setup k8s annotations for this to work; treafik works on inspecting the target dns name, and then forwarding this to the correct k8s service.
-Thus you only need one Layer 4 cloud load balancer even if you are hosting multiple dn names/deployments in k3s.
+Thus you only need one Layer 4 cloud load balancer even if you are hosting multiple dns names/deployments in k3s.
 Also the single load balancer handles the k8s api.
-All of this is attractive as cloud load balancers are typically expensive.
+All of this is attractive as implementing multiple cloud load balancers adds to the cost of operating the stack not to mention adding complexity.

 A load balancer is required even if you deploy a single master node cluster; the issue here is that the k3s certificate is set to the private IP of the host, rather than the public IP, and you will need to use `--insecure-skip-tls-verify` with `kubectl` on your client, which turns off TLS and thus is not secure.
+I am sure there is a work around for this.

 # Terraform